atasoya/guess-the-chess-player/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
+I usually add new player data monthly but in case I didn't yet.
+You can open new branch `git checkout -b dec2025` and run the scraper for fide top 100 players, `cd scraper && python3 main.py`.
 ## License

 This project is open source and available under the [MIT License](LICENSE).